You’ll look great in a bathing suit

 California Coastal is a close cousin of the Forager and Hunter Gatherer diets in that it emphasizes low sugar and low glycemic carb living.
 Low glycemic carbohydrates are those that have minimal impact on blood sugar levels.
 For example, California Coastal dieters will choose yams over white potato since the yam will raise blood sugar more slowly than a white food.
 Many California Coastal dieters, especially those with markers for celiac disease, will find they do well on a diet that largely excludes grains.
 When foods like these are on the menu, they can be cooked and allowed to cool before being eaten.
 This allows resistant starch to form which lowers the glycemic index of that food.

-But despite the fact that the California Coastal lifestyle is low in carbs, these beach bums need to get their earmuffs out when it comes to Paleo podcasts.
-Why?
-Because the new thinking on saturated fat doesn’t apply to everyone.
+But despite the fact that the California Coastal lifestyle is low in processed carbs, these beach bums need to get their earmuffs out when it comes to Paleo podcasts.
 California Coastal dieters are more likely to both make more cholesterol and clear less of the bad cholesterol when eating a diet that is high in saturated fat.
 In turn, this could increase their risk for heart disease.
 Does this mean saturated fat must be strictly avoided?
 Absolutely not.
 In fact, some in the California Coastal group may find they benefit from a piece of grass fed beef once every few weeks.
-However, it does mean that California Coastal dieters will do better emphasizing monounsaturated and omega-3 fats.
+However, it does mean that California Coastal dieters will do better emphasizing monounsaturated and omega-3 fats over saturated fats.

 Most closely related diet: Forager